 Malliotakis is the representative for New York’s 11th congressional district (view map) and is a Republican.
 She has served since Jan 3, 2021.
-Malliotakis is next up for reelection in 2022 and serves until Jan 3, 2025.
+Malliotakis is next up for reelection in 2024 and serves until Jan 3, 2025.
 She is 42 years old.

 Malliotakis is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).